Idi Amin: Family and associates

 Idi Amin married at least six women, three of whom he divorced.
 He married his first wife, Malyamu, in March 1962 and his second wife, Kay, in May 1966.
 In 1967, he married Nora, and then married Nalongo Madina in 1972.
 On 26 March 1974, he announced on Radio Uganda that he had divorced Malyamu, Kay and Nora.
 Malyamu was arrested in Tororo on the Kenyan border in April 1974 and accused of attempting to smuggle a bolt of fabric into Kenya.
 In 1974, Kay Amin died under mysterious circumstances, with her body found dismembered.
 Nora fled to Zaire in 1979; her current whereabouts are unknown.

 In July 1975, Amin staged a £2 million wedding to 19-year-old Sarah Kyolaba, a go-go dancer with the Revolutionary Suicide Mechanised Regiment Band, nicknamed "Suicide Sarah".
-The wedding was held during the Organisation of African Unity (OAU) summit meeting in Kampala, and the chairman of the Palestine Liberation Organisation, Yasser Arafat, served as Amin's best man.
+The wedding was held during the Organisation of African Unity summit in Kampala, and the chairman of the Palestine Liberation Organisation, Yasser Arafat, served as Amin's best man.
 Before she met Amin, Sarah was living with a boyfriend, Jesse Gitta; he vanished and it is not clear if he was beheaded, or detained after fleeing to Kenya.
 The couple had four children and enjoyed rally race driving Amin's Citroën SM, with Sarah as navigator.
 Sarah was a hairdresser in Tottenham when she died in 2015.